Introducing the Physiological Newborn Jaundice Course

 We know 40-50+% of babies DON’T get jaundice.
 Are there ways we could increase the number of babies who don’t get jaundice?

-This course addresses all these considerations that are mostly lacking in the mainstream discussion of newborn jaundice.
+This course addresses all these considerations that are mostly lacking in the mainstream discussion of newborn jaundice, and wraps up with 3 unique protocols that bring in all the latest science.
+Here they are, if you want to just skip to the end:

-I loaded this course with the latest research about how circadian biology, oxidative stress, antioxidants, mitochondrial health, and quantum biology apply to newborn jaundice, and took it a step further to translate it into simple, evidence-based lifestyle shifts parents can make before, during, and after pregnancy to optimize their wellbeing and minimize the known risks for a baby developing jaundice after birth.
+I loaded this course and the 3 protocols with the latest research about how circadian biology, oxidative stress, antioxidants, mitochondrial health, and quantum biology apply to newborn jaundice, and took it a step further to translate it into simple, evidence-based lifestyle shifts parents can make before, during, and after pregnancy to optimize their wellbeing and minimize the known risks for a baby developing jaundice after birth.

 About Nikko and Brighter Days, Darker Nights:

 I am a mama and birth-worker dedicated to assembling the current knowledge about how sunlight and circadian rhythms affect the childbearing process.
 It is always with great joy that I attend to families, whether that is locally, virtually, or through the many resources, such as this course, I have created to share this hard-earned wisdom.
-You can also find my work at sunkissedbirth.com.
+Take my Quantum Wellness Survey to book a complimentary consultation and find out if we would be a good fit for working together 1-1.

 DISCLAIMER: All material contained in this publication and course is for informational purposes only.
 This information is not intended to diagnose, prevent, or cure any medical condition, nor to replace medical advice offered by qualified health care providers.
 Any application of the material provided is at your own discretion and is your own, sole responsibility.